 For more info contact Rochelle at 218-349-0358 or email@example.com

 Description: NAMI Minnesota (National Alliance on Mental Illness) Open Door Support Groups are peer-to-peer groups facilitated by trained volunteers who have a personal experience with an anxiety or panic disorder.
-Confidential meetings Read More
+Confidential meetings teach anxiety management strategies Read More

-The September 12th Family to Family Class is Full.
-If you would like to be on the list for next year’s class, please send an email to: firstname.lastname@example.org.
+Our next Family to Family Class will start in September of 2020.
+If you would like to be on the list for September 2020 class, please send an email to: email@example.com.

 Family members and caregivers usually play the biggest role in caring for persons living with a mental illness.
 Millions of people have experienced the questions and thoughts you may be having right now.
-Family to Family is an 11 session program designed for you.
+Family to Family is a program designed for you.
+Read More

 August 24, 2018 | By Keiko Purnell